 CONTACT: Javier Flores, Department of Arts & Culture

-Centro de Artes Gallery is free and open to the public Tuesday-Sunday, 11 a.m.-6 p.m.
+Culture Commons Gallery is open Monday-Friday, 8 a.m.-5 p.m., and is free and open to the public.
 More information is available at GetCreativeSanAntonio.com.

 PHOTO: More than 1,200 postcard poems were submitted by San Antonio residents as part of the “St. Anthony’s Lost & Found” project.
 Five-hundred of them will be on display as part of the exhibit which features literary and visual works.
 Gallery visitors can each write his/her own poem, leave it as part of the display, and even take a poem to keep as part of this poetry exchange.

 Your guide to arts and culture in San Antonio is GetCreativeSanAntonio.com.